I. Purpose and Scope

 For purposes of this policy,

-Lobbying means influencing or intending to influence a Member of Congress or State or local Legislator or member of their staff.
+D. Lobbying means influencing or intending to influence a Member of Congress or their staff, a State or local Legislator or their staff, or certain local, state and federal government agency staff and leadership.

 It is the policy of the University not to intervene, through endorsement or otherwise, and not to participate, either directly or indirectly, in partisan political campaign activity.
 When faculty and staff participate in political campaigns, that activity must be conducted in their personal capacity.

-Students, faculty, and staff may participate in political activities on their own time and without the use of university resources, such as phone, web pages, email, fax or mail.
+Students, student organizations, faculty, and staff may participate in political activities on their own time and without the use of university resources, such as phone, web pages, email, fax or mail.
 In addition, they may engage in nonpartisan activities, including training and/or educational programs, voter registration drives, and debates designed to increase public awareness and encourage participation in the electoral process.
-It also may be permissible to provide political candidates opportunities to speak at the university and/or to rent facilities for political events, provided these are on the same terms as those afforded nonpolitical events, within the university’s guidelines, and approved by the Office of Government Relations; and the opportunity is made available to all candidates for that office under substantially similar terms and conditions.
+It also may be permissible to provide political candidates opportunities to speak at the university and/or to rent facilities for political events, provided these are on the same terms as those afforded nonpolitical events, within the university’s guidelines, and approved by the Division of External Affairs; and the opportunity would be made available to all candidates for that office under substantially similar terms and conditions.

 The Office of Student Affairs must be made aware of all student-based political activities on campus.
+This includes any requests to invite political candidates or elected and appointed officials to any of Northeastern’s campuses.
 In addition to this policy, Northeastern has policies and procedures relating to political rallies and demonstrations in the student handbooks.
 Northeastern is dedicated to preserving the rights of members of the university community to express their views and to protest, but all demonstrations must be peaceful, orderly, and abide by university procedures.

 University employees may participate in political campaigns of their choosing, off-hours, or on vacation time, so long as the activity is neither in the name of the university nor at the direction or requirement of a university official and does not use university resources.
 In addition, if a member of the faculty or staff wishes to seek public office, they must work with the Office of the General Counsel to determine if a plan can be developed for such activity that complies with university guidelines and applicable law.

-Under state and federal lobbying laws, the university must document certain lobbying activities.
-Therefore, students, faculty, or staff who wish to lobby on behalf of the university must first seek approval from the Office of Government Relations in order to verify that such lobbying activities are in compliance with state and federal laws.
-Members of the Northeastern community may lobby government officials regarding particular issues of personal interest to them on their own time and without the use of university name or resources.
+Under state and federal lobbying laws, the university must document certain interactions with elected officials, their staffs, and state and federal agencies.
+Therefore, students, faculty, or staff who wish to lobby on behalf of the university must first seek approval from the Division of External Affairs in order to verify that such lobbying activities are in compliance with state and federal laws.
+Members of the Northeastern community may lobby government officials regarding issues of personal interest to them on their own time and without the use of university name or resources.

 IV.
 Additional Information

 This policy cannot address every specific situation that might arise.
-Members of the university community with any questions about their participation in political activities should consult with the Office of Student Affairs, the Office of General Counsel, or the Office of Governmental Relations.
+Members of the university community with any questions about their participation in political activities should consult with the Office of Student Affairs, the Office of General Counsel, or the Division of External Affairs.
 Failure to comply with this policy can result in severe penalties to the institution, and to those who violate the policy.

 Political Activity; Political Campaign; Politics; Fundraising; Ballot Initiatives; Lobbying